 The push button on the front panel labeled BUZZER is used to enable an Audible Detect Signal.
-When this feature is enabled (on), an audible signal will be activated whenever the detection zone is occupied.
+When this feature is enabled (on), an audible signal will be activated whenever the detection zone for the selected channel is occupied.
 The audible signal indicates actual occupancy of the loop detection zone.